Queenswood Girls’ School, Hatfield

-The school has 418 pupils and there are 70 places in Year 7.
+The school has 450 pupils and there are 70 places in Year 7.
 It’s also possible to join in Years 9 and 12 if there’s space.
-Queenswood is always oversubscribed so if you want to give your daughter the best chance of getting a place (and applying for scholarships and bursaries) you need to be registering her by the end of the October Half Term in the year before she hopes to start.
-Art, Music, Hockey, Sports and Tennis Scholarships are available at all entry points, and Dance and Drama Scholarships for girls aged 14+.
+Queenswood is always oversubscribed so if you want to give your daughter the best chance of getting a place (and applying for scholarships and bursaries) you need to be registering her by 1 October in the year before she hopes to start.
+Art, Dance, Drama, Music, Hockey, Sports and Tennis Scholarships are available at all entry points.

 Did we mention the mahoosive grounds??
 Yep, it works out at a quarter of an acre per girl!
 Sportswise there’s a 25-metre swimming pool, nine-hole golf course, polo field, Astroturf pitch, grass athletics track, and – wait for it – 27 (!) tennis courts (more on that later…).
 The jewel in the crown though is the all-singing-all-dancing £3million sports hall, and my is it impressive.
 With retractable seating for circa 600, a gym which is as good as (if not better than) any I’ve been a member of, and aerobics rooms to boot.

 The library has been moved into the old swimming pool site, and it’s a great space, with its vaulted ceilings.
 It feels cosy but spacious and girls’ artwork dotted around on the walls add warmth and character.
 I’d feel very comfortable settling in here with a good book.